 Almost immediately, the Lizard Trail leads you into the welcome shade of some live oaks.
-The trail follows the upper end of Laurel Canyon, passing by some small caves, heading in and out of the woods.
+The trail follows the upper end of Laurel Canyon, passing by some small caves (considered to be off trail and therefore off limits to hikers), heading in and out of the woods.
 Although you may see and hear cars from the nearby 73 Toll Road, for the most part this leg of the hike feels pleasantly secluded.

 The gradual ascent becomes more pronounced as the trail head southwest.
 The trail climbs about 200 feet over exposed terrain to rejoin Bommer Ridge.
 From here, turn right and retrace your steps 0.7 mile back to the trail head.